qase-tms/qase-javascript/qase-wdio/README.md

 }
 ```

-Also, you need to configure the reporter using the `wdio.conf.ts` file:
+Also, you need to configure the reporter using the `wdio.conf.ts` or `wdio.conf.js` files:

 ```ts
 // wdio.conf.ts